sfu-cmpt340/2024_1_project_01/README.md

 ```

 ### Training and evaluation
 The training and evaluation scripts require [Python](https://www.python.org/) (tested on 3.11), keras, and keras_cv.
 Keras requires another library as its backend, which could be jax, tensorflow, or torch.
-Additionally, tensorflow is needed for data loading functionality.
+Additionally, tensorflow is needed for data loading functionality and [matplotlib](https://matplotlib.org/stable/users/installing/index.html)

 The recommended backends for keras are [jax](https://jax.readthedocs.io/en/latest/installation.html) with CUDA support or [tensorflow](https://www.tensorflow.org/install/pip) with CUDA support.
 If you install jax or torch as keras backend, you also have to install tensorflow without CUDA support.
 Otherwise, install tensorflow as keras backend.